Water quality testing in Dallas ISD

 Across the U.S., many cities, and more specifically, school districts have begun water quality testing following concerns of elevated lead concentrations in consumable drinking sources.
 The Dallas Independent School District (Dallas ISD) tested water at all of its instructional campuses.
 The district began sampling for lead and copper on October 1, 2016.

-Dallas ISD’s sampling was conducted in two phases.
-Preliminary results from phase one, revealed seven campuses had elevated levels of either lead, or copper, or both.
-In the second phase of sampling, an additional five campuses were found with elevated levels.
+To date, results revealed 12 campuses with elevated levels of either lead, or copper, or both.
 The identified campuses with elevated levels were:

 Who will conduct the testing in schools?